gausby/processes_presentation/README.md

   * `handle_cast` is a message with the format: `{:$gen_cast, *payload*}`
   * `handle_info` is everything else.

 That is why we would write a catch-all handler if we overwrite default `handle_info`.
-Otherwise our server could run out of memory because of processes with message boxes full of unprocessed messages.
+Otherwise our server could run out of memory because of processes with mailboxes full of unprocessed messages.

 ### `Supervisor`